magJ/cypress-lambda-example/README.md

 # Cypress on AWS lambda example

-A demonstration of how to run cypress on AWS lambda, using chromium.
+A demonstration of how to run cypress on AWS lambda, using electron and/or chromium.

 I've tried to make this as minimal as possible, but there might be some ways this could be simplified further.

-I wasn't able to get cypress's embedded electron to work on lambda.

 ## Building and running this example yourself
 `build-and-local-test.sh` will build the container image, and test it locally,